rolandoam/realworldgit/README.md

 `HEAD` pointer, and will also reflect any changes in the _working directory_.

-Now, continuing with the assumptions, let's assume you are in the awesome branch and you make a new commit, adding this feature.
+Now, continuing with the assumptions, let's assume you are in the awesome branch and you make a new commit, adding the new feature.
 Your repo would look like this.

 ```
 [ master ]